MakieOrg/Makie.jl/docs/src/plot_method_signatures.md

 It can be destructured at assignment like `fig, ax, plotobj = scatter(args...)`.

 `AxisPlot` is a collection of a new axis and plot.
-It has no special display overload but can also be destructured like `ax, plotobj = scatter(figureposition, args...)`.
+It has no special display overload but can also be destructured like `ax, plotobj = scatter(gridposition, args...)`.

 ### Special Keyword Arguments